NAVERTICA/SPTools/README.md

-Navertica.SPTools (coming in a few days)
+Navertica.SPTools (alpha version, not for production)
 ===========

 For on-premise SharePoint 2013, both Foundation and Server.